AttractionsAttractions in FiveWalt Disney World (FL)

 Share This!

-Ever since Slinky Dog Dash opened with Toy Story Land on June 30, 2018, it’s become one of the most popular attractions at Walt Disney World.
+Ever since Slinky Dog Dash opened, it’s been one of the most popular attractions at Disney Hollywood Studios.
 Inspired by the Toy Story movie franchise, it’s one of the more family-friendly coasters you’ll find at Disney World.
 But that doesn’t mean it isn’t fun!
 Read on to learn more about Slinky Dog Dash…but if you’re the kind who prefers the tail to wag the dog, here’s your shortcut to the whys, whats, and wheres of this attraction.

 Slinky Dog Dash should be your first attraction during Early Theme Park Entry